L1.1 Lottie’s first lesson on concepts

 “That’s a good point, Lottie.
 You do seem to be thinking today.
 And concentrating.”
 Lottie sighs, looks bored, kicks her chair leg.
 But perhaps she is a little pleased too.

-“That there’s a ghost, obvs - or a strangler now!”
+“That there’s a ghost, obvs - or a strangler now, thanks!”

 “But given my story, what caused you to think that?
 A ghost?”